pgadmin-org/pgadmin4/docs/en_US/enabling_ldap_authentication.rst

 **************************************************

-To enable LDAP authentication for pgAdmin, you must configure the LDAP settings in the *config_local.py* or *config_distro.py* file on the system where pgAdmin is installed in Server mode.
+To enable LDAP authentication for pgAdmin, you must configure the LDAP settings in the *config_local.py* or *config_system.py* file (see the :ref:`config.py <config_py>` documentation) on the system where pgAdmin is installed in Server mode.
 You can copy these settings from *config.py* file and modify the values for the following parameters:

 .. csv-table::
    :header: "**Parameter**", "**Description**"